aws-ia/terraform-aws-transfer-family/examples/sftp-automated-workflows-agentcore/code-talk/DEMO-SETUP.md

 ## Cleanup

-When finished with the demo, clean up all resources:
+When finished with the demo, you have two cleanup options (from the code-talk folder):

+### Option 1: Full Cleanup (Destroy Everything)

 ```bash
 ./cleanup.sh